Scientific diving: Collection, sampling, tagging and recording

 Most scientific fieldwork involves some form of data collection.
 In some cases, it is on-site measurement of physical data, and sometimes it involves taking samples, usually recording the circumstances in some detail.
 Video, still photography and manual listing of measurements and labeling of specimens are common practice.
 Biological and geological specimens are usually bagged and labelled for positive identification, and the availability of underwater cameras allows in-situ and bagged photographs to be taken for reference.
-Biological specimens may also be tagged an released, or have small biopsies taken for DNA analysis.
+Biological specimens may also be tagged and released, or have small biopsies taken for DNA analysis.
 When non-extractive measurements are made, video and still photography provide backup for listed data.
 Recording on prepared sheets is preferred where practicable as writing underwater is relatively inefficient, and often not very legible.
 Waterproof paper on a clipboard or a waterproof slate are commonly used for written records.
 Ordinary graphite pencils work fairly well underwater, though the wood tends to split after a while.